MrBoombastic/WebAuthn2Go/README.md

 for example.
 This library is also in early development, so may be not suitable for production use yet.

 The library is also not popular.
-It's possible that this repo has more or less zero stars and has never been reviewed or used by the 3rd party.
+It's possible that this repo has more or less zero stars and has never been reviewed or used by the third party.
 So, if you are looking for a battle-tested library, this is not the one.

 One more thing - **the code is written with the partial help of AI**.
 Although the author tried his best to understand WebAuthn